 If you're someone who is looking to effectively mobilize their lower spine joints, give the following mobilization a try:

 Performing the Brettzel Stretch

 The Brettzel stretch is an ideal self-mobilization to try on yourself since it targets a larger portion of the mid & lower back joints while also challenging a bit of hip mobility as well.

-It’s a great one to incorporate when you feel that you have multiple joints that aren’t moving all that ideally or if you’re not quite certain which exact levels of the spine joint(s) may be causing the pain.
+It's a great one to incorporate when you feel that you have multiple joints that aren't moving all that ideally or are not quite certain which exact levels of the spine joint(s) may be causing the pain.